-Isosorbide dinitrate is used to prevent and treat angina (chest pain which occurs when the heart does not receive enough blood and oxygen).
+Isosorbide dinitrate is used to prevent and treat angina (chest pain).

-This medicine may also be used to manage heart failure and to treat diffuse oesophagal spasm (painful muscle contraction affecting the oesophagus).
+This medicine may also be used to manage certain types of heart failure.

 Take Isosorbide dinitrate exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.